 Welcome to Namibia!
-Upon arrival at the Hosea Kutako International Airport, it's time to pick up a rental car and proceed to your hotel in Namibia’s capital city, Windhoek—a great base to begin your road trip adventure.
-This tidy and modern city has a western flair that mixes nicely with the colors, sounds, and tempos of urban Africa.
+Upon arrival at the Hosea Kutako International Airport, it's time to pick up a rental car and proceed to your hotel in Namibia's capital city, Windhoek—a great base to begin your road trip adventure.
+This tidy and modern city has a western flair that mixes nicely with urban Africa's colors, sounds, and tempos.

 Another great activity in Windhoek is the Namibia Craft Center, a clean and safe covered market with dozens of independent vendors selling the work of thousands of artists around the country.
 You'll find a range of items from African drums and woodcarvings, as well as elegant Swakara garments and Namibian gemstones.
 In addition to the stalls, there's also a bookstore, an art gallery, and a popular café that focuses on local ingredients for breakfast and lunch.

-For dinner, you can choose between several cuisine options like Taiwanese, Italian, Portuguese, African, Chinese, French, and German.
+You can choose between cuisine options for dinner: Taiwanese, Italian, Portuguese, African, Chinese, French, and German.

 Day 2: Drive from Windhoek to the Namib Desert

 Once you reach the desert, you'll be making your way to the Sesriem area, a small settlement close to the southern end of the Naukluft Mountains.
-Along the way, you'll drive over the Khomas Hochland highland region as you head west, towards the great escarpment.
-You'll then descend this escarpment via Namibia’s highest mountain pass, Spreetshoogte, to enter Sesriem in the central region of Namibia.
+You'll drive over the Khomas Hochland highland region along the way as you head west toward the great escarpment.
+You'll then descend this escarpment via Namibia's highest mountain pass, Spreetshoogte, to enter Sesriem in the central region of Namibia.

 Day 3: Tour the Sossusvlei Desert